dschnare/binderjs/Reference.md

 	mkObservableList(array)
 	mkObservableList(item,...,item)

-mks a list that can be observed for changes.
+makes a list that can be observed for changes.

 **observableList.observeItems()**